 The quality on this isn't as thick or sturdy as some others available.

 The line is pre-stretched to help make the rope sturdier for skiers.
 Handle enclosed for better control.
 Diamond grip helps keep the handle from being too slippery.
 Comes with 4 sections in order to let you adjust the length easily.
 Includes a rope keeper to help the rope from getting tangled or knotted in the boat.

-At 70', this rope is about 5' shorter than other ropes on the market.
+At 70 feet, this rope is about 5 feet shorter than other ropes on the market.